 Willamette Apprentice Ballet, Inc., admits students of any race, color, national or ethnic origin, religion, sexual orientation, or gender identification.

 Willamette Apprentice Ballet is the non-profit performing branch of the Corvallis Academy of Ballet.
 Catherine Levi, who taught advanced-level classes at Corvallis Academy of Ballet (CAB) from 1993-2004, established Willamette Apprentice Ballet to provide the most advanced students at the academy, Ballet VI, with professional-quality performance opportunities.
 The dancers of Willamette Apprentice Ballet (WAB) are middle school, high school, and college-age students, ages 12-25, who live and go to school primarily in the Corvallis/Albany/Philomath area, with a few dancers who commute from Lebanon, Sweet Home, and the Oregon coast.
-The dancers of WAB attend ballet technique, pointe/variations, character dance, and yoga classes 5-6 days per week, as well as rehearsing for upcoming productions 4-5 days per week.
+The dancers of WAB attend ballet technique, pointe/variations, partnering, modern dance, character dance, body conditioning, and yoga classes 5-6 days per week, as well as rehearsing for upcoming productions 4-5 days per week.

 In addition to presenting an annual spring concert at the Majestic Theatre in downtown Corvallis, Willamette Apprentice Ballet frequently collaborates with other local dance studios and student dance companies to present community dance concerts, including the popular ‘Terpsichore’ Fundraiser Concerts at the Majestic Theatre.
 WAB is also a frequent collaborator with the Corvallis Community Band, participating in the band’s annual Educational Concert for Benton & Linn County 4th graders, as well as their annual winter holiday and spring concerts.